rcl-coding/tutorial-staticwebsite/lessons/lesson4.md

 You can add a style directly to an HTML element using the **element selector**.

-Add style to the **body** element of the HTML page with the following CSS code :
+In the style.css file, add style to the **body** element of the HTML page with the following CSS code :

 ```css
 body {